oati/nixos-systems/README.md

 - The codebase should take as little effort as possible to understand.
   The behavior and effect of a component should be clear from its own code when possible, and documented when unclear.
-  Any dependencies between components should be explicit and easy to understand.
+  Nontrivial dependencies between components should be explicit and easy to understand.

 - Components should be associated with semantic units of functionality.
   Code associated with the same functionality should be close to each other and isolated from other code.